sunny5055/java-saml/README.md

 Version 1.1.2 is considered to be deprecated.
 If you have used it, we strongly recommend that you migrate to the new version.
 We rebuilt the toolkit on 2.0.0, so code/settings that you had been using in the previous version will no longer be compatible.

+## Fork of official java-saml project by OneLogin to support Java 6
+Nothing changed except for missing diamond and multiple exceptions in one catch support in Java 6.

 ## Why add SAML support to my software?